 • Tingling or numbness that emanates from your wrist or from your elbow

 Additionally, if your wrist is injured in any kind of traumatic accident, whether a car accident or something sports-related, we'd recommend seeing a wrist or hand surgeon right away to rule out a fracture.

 For urgent wrist and other orthopedic injuries, we offer our Walk-In Clinic.

 As part of our world-class team of experts, our wrist surgeons at Anchorage Fracture & Orthopedic Clinic have completed additional training specifically in the hand and wrist to offer our patients the highest level of specialized care.
 With this advanced training, our wrist surgeons, Dr. M. Patricia Fox and Dr. Kurt Mentzer, have the expertise to treat your wrist injury or condition according to your individual needs and goals.

 Whatever wrist problem you're experiencing, our specialty-trained surgeons will help you regain your strength and function.
-To consult with one of our wrist surgeons in Anchorage or Eagle River, please request an appointment online or call 907.563.3145.
+To consult with one of our wrist surgeons in Anchorage, Eagle River, or South Anchorage, please request an appointment online.

 In support of our community and student-athletes, we are currently offering sports physicals for $50 (cash pay) at our Eagle River location.
 Walk-ins are welcome Monday – Thursday, 11:00 a.m. – 7:00 p.m.
 No appointment is needed.